spotify/gordon-gcp/docs/config-janitor.rst

     `Optional`: List of unique, user-assigned project IDs (``projectId``) that will be ignored when fetching projects.

+.. option:: project_whitelist=["STR","STR"]

+    `Optional`: List of unique, user-assigned project IDs (``projectId``) that will be used to fetch instances.
+If set, janitor will only look at these projects, it will not fetch active projects and the project_blacklist will be ignored.

 .. option:: instance_filter="STR"

     `Optional`: String used to filter instances by instance attributes.
 It is passed directly to GCE's `v1.instances.aggregatedList <https://cloud.google.com/compute/docs/reference/rest/v1/instances/aggregatedList>`_ endpoint's `filter` parameter.